 - Click + NEW CUSTOM FIELD on the custom object detail page.

 - A custom object can contain at least 1 and at most 50 custom fields

 - All custom fields in a custom object are indexed.

 - Input the information of the custom field on the Custom Field page.
 The Field Name and API Name are required.

 - Click Save and the new field will be displayed in the field list on the custom object detail page.

 - Click UPDATE on the custom object detail page.

-Note that you can only add a required field or a relationship type field to an existing custom object with no records.
+Note that you can only add a required field, a relationship type field, or a unique constraint to an existing custom object with no records.